Silence gives introverts space to process their thoughts and soak in their surroundings, among other benefits.

 Recently, I found myself immersed in an introvert wonderland in the mountains of northern Thailand.
 While attending a yoga and meditation retreat at a tranquil ashram, I experienced silence in a whole new way.

-I was with a group of about twenty participants, and though much of our practice radiated a quiet energy, there was still, of course, a fair bit of conversation at meal times and throughout the day.
+I was with a group of about 20 participants, and though much of our practice radiated a quiet energy, there was still, of course, a fair bit of conversation at meal times and throughout the day.
 It was uplifting to meet others on a similar journey, and I was enjoying making new friends.
 However, in true introvert form, after a couple days I found myself losing steam and seeking solitude.

 Then, on the third day, something wonderful happened.
 Our instructors informed us we were going to enter a period of collective silence (!) after our evening discussion.
 We were not to speak until the next afternoon.
 I was, to put it mildly, ecstatic to be given this permission to remain quiet.

-Why Silence Can Be Powerful for Introverts
+Why Silence Is Powerful for Introverts

 1. Silence gives us space to process our experiences.